-Memory size options go from a 128GB to 1TB SSD hard drive in the smaller model, with 256GB to 1TB worth of memory in the 15-inch version.
-Both are available in space grey and silver.
+Memory size options go from 256GB to 2TB SSD hard drive in the 13-inch model, with 1TB to 8TB worth of memory in the 14-inch and 16-inch versions.
+All are available in space grey and silver.
 It comes with up to 64GB of unified memory.

 Which Mac should I buy?

-Even knowing all of the specs, memory options, information on processors, systems and connectivity ports, making a comparison is still not easy.
-So below, we've considered which is the best Apple laptop from a range of viewpoints, considering how they might be used and who is using them.
+Even knowing all of the specs, memory options, and information on processors, systems, and connectivity ports, making a comparison is still not easy.
+So below, we're discussing which is the best Apple laptop from a range of viewpoints, considering how they might be used and who is using them.

 Best option for a portable laptop

-When it comes to carrying a laptop around, something that will fit into a backpack, shoulder bag, or even mid-to-large handbag, the MacBook is the lightest and most portable.
-Most would assume - as the name suggests - the MacBook Air, but the 2015 redesign made it heavier and comes with a lower resolution screen.
+When it comes to carrying a laptop around, something that will fit into a backpack, shoulder bag, or even mid-to-large handbag, MacBook Air is the lightest and most portable.

 Best Mac laptop for students

-Students need laptops in classes, lectures and libraries — even when researching online, libraries - many equipped for modern laptops and tablets - are ideal places to work.
-Students need something portable and cheap — although many can stretch a budget a little further with the Apple education discount — making the MacBook an ideal option.
+Students need laptops in classes, lectures, and libraries — even when researching online libraries.
+Many libraries are equipped for modern laptops and tablets and serve as ideal places to work.
+Students need something portable and cheap — although many can stretch a budget a little further with the Apple education discount — making MacBook Air an ideal option.

 Although for a little more computing power and something that takes up slightly less space in a bag, the Air is always worth looking at for students.
-Unless you are taking a computing, games or video course; in which case, neither the Air nor MacBook is an ideal option.
+Unless you are taking a computing, games, or video course.
+In this case, you may need some MacBook Pro models.

 Ideal on a low budget

-When price is the deciding factor, you can't beat the MacBook Air.
-For those that need a fairly powerful, fairly light device, the 128GB 13-inch Air starts at $999 - compared to $1299 for the next cheapest option, the 256GB 12-inch MacBook.
-Upgrades to the memory or processor cost more, so if you're on a budget, think carefully before wanting to customise.
+When the price is the deciding factor, you can't beat the MacBook Air.
+For those that need a fairly powerful, fairly light device, the 256GB 13-inch Air starts at $999 compared to $1299 for the next cheapest option, the 256GB 13-inch MacBook Pro.
+Upgrades to the memory or processor cost more, so if you're on a budget, think carefully before wanting to customize.

 Best for battery life

-Although there isn't a huge amount of difference when it comes to battery life, most Mac laptops come equipped with a minimum of 10 hours of Wi-Fi web browsing and/or iTunes video streaming.
+Although there isn't a huge amount of difference when it comes to battery life, most Mac laptops come equipped with around 15 hours of Wi-Fi web browsing and 18 hours of Apple TV movie playback.

 Need a lot of storage?

-Storage is a moveable feast, and something Apple is consistently generous with.
-Not only can you upgrade all the way to 2TB - with the 15-inch MacBook Pro (with Touch Bar/ID) - but you can use cloud-storage and external hard drives.
-But when it comes to physical storage you can access directly within a laptop, the 2TB Touch Bar/ID 15-inch Pro beats the others.
+Storage is a moveable feast and something Apple is consistently generous with.
+Not only can you upgrade all the way to 8TB — with the 14-inch and 16-inch MacBook Pro models — but you can use cloud storage and external hard drives.
+But when it comes to physical storage you can access directly within a laptop, new MacBook Pro models beat the others.